How to write organized and concise police reports

 We start the process with the opening statement I outlined above.
 You can change the verbiage to suit your own style.
 The important phrase is the last sentence, “My investigation revealed the following information.”
 This tells the reader that this is the story of what happened.
 Your actions will be inserted in the story as it unfolds.

 When you start, set the scene.
 Introduce the people, property and other information before it is discussed.
-For example: In a convenient store robbery, set the time, location and victim before you describe the action.
+For example, with a convenient store robbery, set the time, location and victim before you describe the action.

 Mr. Jones was working as a store clerk on Jan 12th, 2013, at the Mid-Town Convenient store, 2501 E. Maple Street, at 2315 hours.
 Jones was standing behind the counter, facing the store.
 There were no other people in the store.

-These first sentences set the scene.
+These first few sentences set the scene.
 The next sentence is the next thing that happens.

 Approximately 2020 hours the suspect walked in the front door.